AninditaBasu/pi-projects/topics/photo_frame.md

 For the photo frame:

 -  A Raspberry Pi 3B+ computer.
-This little computer board will hold the code that displays the images.
+This little computer board will hold the code that displays the photos.
 -  A Raspberry Pi 7" official touch display.
-This screen is where the images are displayed.
+This screen is where the photos are displayed.
 You can choose to use any other display screen that can be used with a Raspberry Pi 3B+, but I used the official display because it's a plug-and-play set up.
 -  A Raspberry Pi official power adapter.
 Theoretically, any adapter with a USB-C cable that can plug into the Raspberry should work fine.
 In practice, it's better to get the official power adapter because it's been tested to deliver the exact power that the Raspberry Pi needs (which is 3A).
 -  A microSD card.
 This tiny card will contain the operating system that your Raspberry Pi will run on.
 -  A USB drive.
-This flash drive will contain your images.
+This flash drive will contain your photos.
 -  (Optional) Heat sinks.
 These are little metal blocks that draw the heat away from the processor and the network chip.
 A photo frame program running on the Raspberry Pi should not heat the computer much, but it is safe practice to use heat sinks.
 -  (Optional) A mouse and a keyboard.
 These two things are optional, because you can use your laptop keyboard and touchpad too to issue commands to the Raspberry Pi.